Utilities have a new ally inside the solar industry amidst the battle over net metering and the true value of solar power.First Solar has defended

 APS is “right to seek the highest volume of solar power at the lowest cost to rate-paying customers,” he continued.

 First Solar’s new filing contends that because of Arizona’s NEM program, “the total cost of rooftop PV on the utility system has become much higher than could have been foreseen, placing an unanticipated burden on utilities and ratepayers.”

 Arizona’s solar policy should “fairly compensate for solar generation without discriminating among various solar applications,” according to Hughes.

-First Solar is the biggest engineering, procurement, and construction contractor in the global utility-scale solar industry.
+is the biggest engineering, procurement, and construction contractor in the global utility-scale solar industry.
 It has approximately 30 percent of the U.S. utility-scale solar market, which in 2012 was 1,782 megawatts of the 3,314 megawatts installed, according to the GTM Research U.S. Solar Market Insight annual report.

 Because First Solar does not do rooftop solar in the residential or commercial-industrial sectors and has yet to get its TetraSun high-efficiency PV effort started, it has little need for net metering.
 On the other hand, it has benefited greatly by support from utilities and approvals from regulators for its utility-scale installations.

 “We face numerous difficulties in executing our Long-Term Strategic Plan,” First Solar’s last annual report states, including “difficulty in competing against competitors who may gain in profitability and financial strength over time by successfully participating in the global rooftop PV solar market, which is a segment we have deemphasized.”